 Your turn!

-What color of kitchen cabinet paint are you thinking is best?
+What color of kitchen cabinet paint do you think is best?
 Are you planning a kitchen cabinet painting project soon?
 Let me know in the comments!

 You are very welcome!
 There are definitely a few important steps to make sure kitchen cabinet painting works perfectly.